shibampokerail/Herdless/README.md

-# Diffusioin Ceiling in High-Performance Agent-Based Modeling
+# Diffusion Ceiling in High-Performance Agent-Based Modeling

 This is not just a simulation, but a scalable, high-performance computational framework for modeling information cascades in complex networks.
 This project tackles core computer science challenges in algorithmic efficiency, software architecture, and data-driven modeling to build a robust tool for studying emergent social phenomena.